SciVis/scivis.github.io/pages/events/molvisday.md

 To illustrate this feature, we will have the chance to hear a keynote lecture by [Professor Erik Lindahl](https://www.scilifelab.se/researchers/erik-lindahl/) that will integrate MD visualization in the dome.

 In the second part of the day, all participants are welcome to present their own molecular simulation.
+To do so, please check the box in the registration form and upload your data together with a short description using the link provided.
+Preferred format for the trajectory include pdb, gro+xtc.
 The time per presenter (about 10-15 minutes) will depend on the number of submissions.

-Please follow this [link](https://forms.gle/2KqNizfB1LGNxtx97) for registration.

-The organizing committee: Robin Skånberg, Alexei Abrikosov, Alexander Bock, and Mathieu Linares

 # Tentative Program
   * 11:00-11:10 - Introduction and Presentation of the day
   * 11:10-11:35 - VIAMD: A software for Visual Interactive Analysis of Molecular Dynamic - Robin Skånberg